-As a support person, the more you understand about the treatment model that The Beekeeper house utilizes, the more likely it is you’ll be able to help your treatment seeking loved one arrive at the best choice.
+As a support person, the more you understand the treatment model that The Beekeeper House utilises, the more likely you’ll be able to help your treatment-seeking loved one arrive at the best choice.
 The treatment approach at The Beekeeper House is comprehensive, inclusive, affirming and compassionate.
-As an organization founded on Buddhist principles and rooted in a deeply spiritual ethos, The Beekeeper House blends the wisdom of ancient philosophies with the most effective treatments developed by modern medicine and psychology.
+As an organisation founded on Buddhist principles and rooted in a deeply spiritual ethos, The Beekeeper House blends the wisdom of ancient philosophies with the most effective treatments developed by modern medicine and psychology.
 What follows is a detailed look at the offerings of The Beekeeper House.

-The programs at The Beekeeper House Include residential treatment, and planning for an aftercare programme.
-Each of them are designed to specifically treat a clients specific needs.
+The programmes at The Beekeeper House include residential treatment and planning for an aftercare programme.
+Each is designed to treat a client’s needs while addressing the issues at hand.

-Residential treatment is a type of treatment where clients live for weeks or months at a center, using that time to concentrate on their recovery efforts from a substance use disorder or a mental health issues.
+Residential treatment is a type of treatment where clients live for weeks or months at a centre, using that time to concentrate on their recovery efforts from substance use disorders or mental health issues.
 It allows treatment seekers to be in the company of others committed to co-occurring treatment and recovery, and allows them to experience healing activities throughout the entire day.

-Medical care at The Beekeeper House’s residential treatment program is offered to clients daily, and as needed.
-They meet with a medical provider and a therapist in the residential program on a frequent basis, usually daily.
-This allows clients to get a sense of the physical, emotional and spiritual impacts of addiction.
-Meeting with these providers creates opportunities for healing strategies and more robust body-mind connections.
+Medical care at The Beekeeper House’s residential treatment programme is offered to clients on a daily basis, and as needed.
+Upon commencement at the centre, clients meet one-on-one with a medical provider and a qualified therapist to determine what specific medical treatment and care they require during their stay.
+This allows clients to gain a sense of the physical, emotional and spiritual impacts of addiction.
+Meeting with these providers also creates opportunities for implementing healing strategies and developing more robust body-mind connections.

 Therapy is the primary vehicle for a client’s recovery efforts.
-It is often in these relationships where a person with addiction or an untreated mental health condition learns to develop a sense of trust and mutual, healthy cooperation with another individual.
-These, in turn, help clients develop insights about the thought and behavior patterns that lead to problematic behaviors and to consequences.
-Through therapy, clients gain valuable insights about their inner lives, develop a sense of self-awareness, and establish the accountability needed for healthy outcomes.
+It’s often in these relationships that a person with an addiction or an untreated mental health condition learns to develop a sense of trust & mutual, healthy cooperation with another individual.
+In turn, these help clients develop insights into the thought & behaviour patterns that lead to the development of problematic behaviours and resultant consequences.
+Through therapy, clients gain valuable insights into their inner lives, develop a sense of self-awareness, and establish the accountability needed for necessary healthy outcomes in their life.

-While many recovery centers create 28-day treatment programs, The Beekeeper House recommends a 90-day treatment regimen, with a minimum stay of 35 days for those unable to stay for 90 days.
+While many recovery centres create 28-day treatment programmes, The Beekeeper House recommends a 90-day treatment regimen, with a highly advised minimum stay of 35 days for those unable to stay for the full 90 days.
 The evidence base in Western medicine is strongest for this extended approach.
 This type of long-term recovery offers comprehensive treatment that can help even the most complex co-occurring conditions achieve better outcomes.

 The next steps

-Aftercare is the way through which The Beekeeper House provides answers for these needs.
+Aftercare is the way through which The Beekeeper House provides answers to these needs.
 It is during this time that participants will establish the healthy habits that comprise the foundation of sober living.
 As a support person, you will be an integral part of a strong aftercare plan.
-The treatment team will begin creating this plan early in the recovery process, addressing long-term medical, behavioral and spiritual needs.
-That means it will be important for you to identify yourself as a really support person early before or as treatment begins.
+The treatment team will begin creating this plan early in the recovery process, addressing long-term medical, behavioural and spiritual needs.
+That means it will be important for you to identify yourself as a real support person early before or as treatment begins.

 The more thorough the aftercare treatment plan is, the more likely it will provide your loved one with the critical infrastructure of a sustainable recovery.
-Aftercare connects participants with available local resources, referrals, ongoing mental health appointments, 12-step based recovery programs, group therapy and other sources of support.
+Aftercare connects participants with available local resources, referrals, ongoing mental health appointments, 12-step-based recovery programmes, group therapy and other sources of support.

 When an informed, loving network of support is in place, meaningful recovery from co-occurring disorders becomes possible.
-This page has been written to help you understand what your loved one will experience in treatment, so that you can offer support that is consistent, sustainable and healthy.
-The Beekeeper House strives to support those who support its clients; you’ll find many resources for loved ones available on this website.
-We also encourage you to talk with us about your experiences.
+This page has been written to help you understand what your loved one will experience in treatment so that you can offer support that is consistent, sustainable and healthy.
+The Beekeeper House strives to support those who support its clients, and as such, you’ll find many resources for loved ones available on this website.
+We also encourage you to talk with us about your experiences with the client.